KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/atomicdex.md

     - Maker does not send the payment to Taker directly, but rather into a temporary holding address
         - On [utxo-based](../../../basic-docs/start-here/core-technology-discussions/miscellaneous.html#the-utxo-an-elusive-yet-fundamental-concept) blockchains, this holding address is a P2SH hash/time locked output
-        - On ETH/ERC20 based blockchains, this address is an etomic swap smart contract
+        - On ETH/ERC20 based blockchains, this address is an etomic-swap smart contract

     - `<makerpayment>` enters a state of limbo on the Maker's coin network, held safely by encryption, awaiting either for Taker to spend the payment, or for the swap to time out